 You can start your coin collection with just $4 worth of nickels.
-This is a great project for kids who are interested in collecting, and also for adults who would like to collect coins but don't really know where to start.
+This is a great project for kids who are interested in collecting, and for adults who would like to collect coins but don't know where to start.
 This collection will be based on Jefferson nickels, probably the most overlooked of the circulating coin types.
 It's also the easiest set to complete because it has no rare dates, and Jefferson nickels are readily available at any bank or store.

 It's best to start with two rolls of circulated Jefferson nickels.
-Each roll has 40 coins, and costs $2.
-The best place to get them is a convenience store or other business that deals in small change, and that makes their own rolls.
+Each roll has 40 coins and costs $2.
+The best place to get them is a convenience store or other business that deals in small change and makes their rolls.
 What you don't want are nickels from the bank, where you're likely to get mostly uncirculated nickels.
 However, if you cannot find a store that will sell you rolls of Jefferson nickels, you may want to try getting them at the bank.